Saafke/dance-fitness/README.md

 `$ bash estimate.sh`

-This will run the methods on your input video(s) and store the results - i.e. the estimated 3D meshes (or skeletons) and camera parameters - in the output folders.
+This will run the methods on your input video(s) and store the results - i.e. the estimated 3D meshes (or skeletons) and camera parameters - in the corresponding output folders (in this repository).

 #### Visualise results